 Y Cheeseburger

-The ambiance of the café, as mentioned, has an 80s vibe where anime and cartoon characters are displayed.
-The first half of the café has a dim light where the bar is set and so is the band.
-The inner part of the café is much more conducive to reading or for working since it has brighter lights and silent.
-The price is very reasonable and their food has a generous serving, I can say it can be served for 2.
-I am not quite sure with the service since it was an event but since Y Café pretty much caters to what all people need in the city, I will give them a 4.5.
-They have minimal work to do with the taste so the score is…
+The ambiance of the café, as mentioned, has an ‘80s vibe, with anime and cartoon characters displayed throughout.
+The front half of the café has dim lighting, where the bar and band area are set.
+Meanwhile, the inner part of the café is brighter and quieter, making it more conducive for reading or working.
+The prices are very reasonable, and their food portions are generous — I’d say each serving could easily be shared by two people.
+I can’t fully comment on the service since it was an event, but given that Y Café caters well to various city dwellers’ needs, I’d give them a 4.5.
+They have minimal improvements to make in terms of taste, so my final score is…

 Ambiance: 5/5